 To start, try 10 pulls per side.
 From there, you can mix up your pattern, eventually alternating legs on each pull.
 The key here is quick turnover!

 Start by running 10 to 20 meters with your arms lifted straight out in front of you, trying to keep them as stable as possible.
-Don’t allow them to swing side to side as you run.
-Do you feel how much effort it takes to resist that rotation?
-Notice how your cadence automatically quickens and your knees don’t come up as high.

 Now try the same 10-20 meter pass but with your hands together, out in front of you.
-You’ll probably notice again that your stride shortens and your cadence increases, as you resist moving from side to side in your upper body.

 For your last 10-20 meter pass, run again with your arms up, hands together in front of you, trying to create as LITTLE lateral shift as possible.